valillon/valillon.github.io/_posts/2020-11-11-facial_serendipities.markdown

-For such perceptual phenomenon, our visual system has been trained over millennia under evolutionary pressure in order to recognize countless shapes.
+For this perceptual phenomenon, our visual system has been trained over millennia under evolutionary pressure in order to recognize countless shapes.
 Particularly important are those which are vital for the sake of our survival, such as the silhouette of predators or colorful fruits.
 However, among all shapes, face recognition has an outstanding position for obvious reasons.

 A particular characteristic of this neural event is that once we have recognized a particular object, we can't stop recognizing it anytime we see it again.
 We can't unsee what we have seen.
 Moreover, recognition is evoked instantly in a click-time, such as the well-know [cow](https://www.visionandlearning.org/whatisvision08.html) or the [dalmatian](https://youtu.be/Ptr0guWpLU4) illusions.